 (Originally posted May 2017)

-Despite rising real estate appreciation and an improving economy, some Las Vegas homeowners remain under water in their houses and might consider a short sale.
+Despite rising real estate appreciation and an improving economy, many Las Vegas homeowners remain in financial hardship and under water in their houses and might consider a short sale.

-The housing market here has improved dramatically since the crash, but unlike most parts of the country, values have not returned to peak just yet, and Las Vegas is still one of the metro areas with the highest percentages of distressed properties.
+The housing market here has improved dramatically since the crash, but unlike most parts of the country, values have not returned to peak just yet, and Las Vegas is still one of the metro areas with the highest percentages of distressed properties and folks facing financial hardship.

 A short sale, when you sell the house for less than is owed on it with the agreement of the bank, will hurt the homeowner’s credit, but generally not as much as a foreclosure.